Nemeas/100-days-of-code/log.md

 **Today's progress**: No progress today, just Android Studio trouble..
 Did make an attempt to create a positive/negative feedback when completing / failing a stage, animating an image, to no success.

 **Thoughts**: StackOverflow to the rescue!

+### Day 6: 23.07.2018
+**Today's progress**: Made the animation work!!

+**Thoughts**: I am sitting here at 11.30 PM, just finished the one hour of work I'm supposed to do today, and thinking that tomorrow is going to be tough...
+Still doing the log, and the tweet, but I am wondering if there will be days without any coding at all..